Skin Diamond: Career

 In April 2020, Joy and eleven other adult/former adult actresses appeared in the music video for the G-Eazy song "Still Be Friends".

 Since 2024, Joy is the lead singer for the reggae-rooted, punk-flavored quartet The Calamatix.

 Personal life

-Diamond has two piercings in her navel, and one in her right nostril.
+Joy's father is Rodd Christensen, who was a famous actor in the United Kingdom.
+Between 2002 and 2005, he appeared in Balamory in the role of Spencer, a painter and musician.
+She has two piercings in her navel, and one in her right nostril.
 She is also well known for her distinctive shaved-on-one-side haircut; because of this, she has been featured in the column "Beauty Showdown" in the magazine Cosmopolitan.
 When she first entered the adult film industry, her hair was pink.
 She is bisexual.